wal-e/wal-e/README.rst

 Looking carefully at the above, notice the ``-n 8`` added the tox_ invocation.
-This ``-n 8`` is after a ``--`` that indicates to tox_ that the subsequent arguments are for the underlying test program, not tox_ itself.
+This ``-n 8`` is after a ``--`` that indicates to tox_ that the subsequent arguments are for the underlying test program pytest_.

 This is to enable parallel test execution, which makes the integration tests complete a small fraction of the time it would take otherwise.